Ladder safety

 Ladder safety matters

-Duration 01:52
+Duration 1:52

 Stay safe when using a ladder by following these steps.

-Step 1—choose a safe ladder
+Step 2—Choose a safe ladder

-Step 2—follow all safety instructions
+Step 3—Follow all safety instructions

-• the instructions on the packaging or manual
+Always follow the instructions on the packaging or manual and any safety warnings on the ladder.

-Before using a ladder, make sure it:
+Before using a ladder make sure it:

 • is the right height for the job